NGenetzky/espa-cloud-masking/README.md

   version.

 ## Release Notes
-Please see the Wiki pages for release notes related to the current versions of the applications.
-Future versions will contain the release notes in the respective README files within the sub-directories.
+Please see the Wiki pages for release notes related to past versions.
+All current versions contain release notes in the respective README files within an algorithm sub-directory.

 ## Installation Notes